Who is this policy for?

-We collect information about your background, for example ethnicity, for statistical purposes to ensure that we are reaching all communities of children and families who need us and maintaining a diverse workforce of staff and volunteers.
+We collect information about your background, for example ethnicity, for statistical purposes to ensure that we are reaching all communities of children and families who need us.
 We keep that information anonymously (so we don’t know it’s yours).

 We respect the rights of children, including their rights to safety and to privacy.
 If we use images of a child on our website or other communications, we only give their first name.
 We always ask for consent from a parent or guardian before using images and where a child is able to state their own preferences we follow those.
 That means that if a child doesn’t want their picture used we don’t use it, even if their parent or guardian says we can.
 We have special consent forms to make it easy for children to understand what they are agreeing to.